IT Manager Career Path & Training

 IT Manager Salary

-The average starting salary for information technology managers in the U.S. is $151,125.
+The average salary for information technology managers is $162,000.

-Starting salary ranges for IT managers and related positions:
+Average salary range for IT managers and related positions:

 IT Manager Education Requirements